vdbrink/vdbrink.github.io/projects/bin_day_led_strip_reminder.md

 There is also a link-node with the value `ledstrip_bin_day trigger off`.
 You can trigger this when you have another trigger to turn off the light.
 In my case: \
 WHEN the light is on AND the garden gate is opened THEN this LED strip light goes off again.
 (This is not in this Node-RED example added.)\
 Everybody has his own off-condition, you can also turn if off with a light toggle on your dashboard.
-For example, in my case when the garden gate is opened, after a specific time, on the evening to put the bin outside the lights turn off again.
+For example, in my case when the garden gate is opened, after a specific time, in the evening to put the bin outside the lights turn off again.
 In case I skip one time I set it off via my dashboard.

 <a href="images_bin_day/bin_day_node_red_flow.png">
 <img src="images_bin_day/bin_day_node_red_flow.png" alt="bin day - LED strip - Node RED flow" width="800px">